 A family is dependent on welfare if more than 50 percent of its total income in a one-year period comes from AFDC/TANF, food stamps and/or SSI, and this welfare income is not associated with work activities.
 Welfare dependence is the proportion of all families who are dependent on welfare.

-- The overall drop in dependence since 1996 parallels the more well-known drop in AFDC/TANF and food stamp caseloads.
-For example, the percentage of individuals receiving AFDC/TANF fell from 4.6 percent to 1.9 percent between 1996 and 2002 (see Indicator 3).
-Food stamp recipiency rates dropped from 9.5 percent to 6.6 percent over the same time period.
+- Trends in dependency are similar to the more well-known changes in TANF and food stamp caseloads.
+For example, the percentage of individuals receiving AFDC/TANF cash assistance fell from 4.6 percent to 1.9 percent between 1996 and 2003 (see Indicator 3).
+Food stamp recipiency rates fell from 9.5 percent in 1996 to 6.1 percent in 2000 and 2001.
+Since then, the food stamp recipiency rate has increased to 7.3 percent in 2003.
+This increase in food stamp recipiency may explain the modest increase in overall dependency since 2000.

-- In an average month in 2001, more than half (61 percent) of TANF recipients lived in families with at least one family member in the labor force.
-Comparable figures for food stamp and SSI recipients were 56 and 37 percent, respectively (see Indicator 2).
-Labor force participation, particularly full-time employment, increased considerably among TANF families in the last several years.
+- In an average month in 2002, more than half (60 percent) of TANF recipients lived in families with at least one family member in the labor force.
+Comparable figures for food stamp and SSI recipients were 58 and 39 percent, respectively (see Indicator 2).
+Labor force participation, particularly full-time employment, increased considerably among TANF families during the last decade.

-- Spells of AFDC/TANF receipt in the second half of the 1990s were shorter than spells of AFDC receipt in the early 1990s.
-Nearly half (47 percent) of AFDC/TANF spells for individuals entering the program between 1996 and 1999 lasted 4 months or less, compared to 30 percent of AFDC spells beginning between 1992 and 1994 (See Indicator 8).
+- Spells of TANF receipt in the early 2000s were much shorter than spells of AFDC receipt in the early 1990s.
+Half (50 percent) of TANF spells for individuals entering the program between 2001 and 2003 lasted 4 months or less, compared to 30 percent of AFDC spells beginning between 1992 and 1994 (See Indicator 8).

 - Longer-term welfare receipt was much less common during the 1990s compared to earlier decades.
 Less than 4 percent of those with some AFDC/TANF assistance between 1991 and 2000 received assistance in nine or ten years of the period, compared to 12 percent and 13 percent of AFDC recipients in the earlier two time periods (See Indicator 9).